Tuesday, June 2, 2026

 RIGHT SIDE PATRIOTS...LIVE!

-Today, Tuesday, June 2nd from 7 to 8:30pm EST, RIGHT SIDE PATRIOTS Craig Andresen and Diane Sori discuss 'Diplomatic Ping-Pong Run Amok'; 'Operation Let Them Talk'; the latest on Iran; Europe's nuclear umbrella; and Mamdani's pick for NYC sheriff.
+Today, Tuesday, June 2nd from 7 to 8:30pm EST, RIGHT SIDE PATRIOTS Craig Andresen and Diane Sori discuss 'Diplomatic Ping-Pong Run Amok'; 'The Forensic Flagging of a Dead Horse'; the latest on Iran; Europe's nuclear umbrella; and Mamdani's pick for NYC sheriff.
 On https://rspradio1.com Click 'LISTEN LIVE.'